 International Hydrographic Organization

 Pe'eri, Shachak and Rzhanov, Yuri, "Mosaicing Tool for Aerial Imagery from a Lidar Bathymetry Survey" (2008).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 1072.